 When you’re on a mission to get yourself a new job or completely reinvent your career, the first step is to make a new resume.
-While the most popular way to do this is by listing your previous roles in chronological order or offer a functional resume that focuses mainly on your skills but not dates, these approaches might not always work for everyone.
+While the most popular way to do this is by listing your previous roles in chronological order.
+Alternatively offer a functional resume that focuses mainly on your skills but not dates.
+These approaches might not always work for everyone.

-Part of the job seeking process involves using the right resources to help you show yourself off as a candidate, so a combination resume is a great tool for those who might be stuck in the middle.
+Part of the job seeking process involves using the right resources to help you show yourself off as a candidate.
+A combination resume is a great tool for those who might be stuck in the middle.

-However, you should take the time to craft the perfect resume no matter which style you use, as you have mere seconds to impress a hiring manager and stand out from the pack with this one document.
+However, you should take the time to craft the perfect resume no matter which style you use.
+You have mere seconds to impress a hiring manager and stand out from the pack with this one document.

 What Is A Combination Resume